LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/README.md

 ## How is Docker Running on your computer?

-- When Docker is installed, Docker installs a small Linux virtual machine called the Docker Engine on the host machine.
+- When Docker is installed on Windows or macOS, Docker installs a small Linux virtual machine called the Docker Engine on the host machine.
 - The Docker Engine is responsible for managing the containers and uses features of the Linux kernel such as namespaces and control groups to isolate the containers from the host and from each other.
 - The Linux kernel limits access to different hardware resources on your computer.
 - By running `docker version`, we see that the OS is the Linux kernel being used by Docker Engine, and not necessarily the same Linux distribution that is running on the host machine.